TLC: Tables, Ladders & Chairs (2017): Storylines

-The card consisted of eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw brand.
-Storylines were produced on WWE's weekly television shows Monday Night Raw and 205 Live, the latter of which is cruiserweight-exclusive.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and the cruiserweight-exclusive 205 Live.
 Two days prior to the event, two of the originally scheduled wrestlers were removed from the match card due to a viral infection.
 As a result, one of those matches featured a wrestler from the SmackDown brand.

 On the September 11 episode of Raw, it was announced that NXT wrestler Asuka, who had just relinquished the NXT Women's Championship due to injury, was signed to Raw.
 After her main roster debut was scheduled for TLC, Bayley, Sasha Banks, Alicia Fox, Dana Brooke, and Emma demanded to face her.
 General Manager Kurt Angle decided that the winner of a fatal five-way elimination match between them would face Asuka at the event; the match was won by Emma.
 The following week, Emma said she was tired of hearing about Asuka and touted about how she started the women's revolution and beat four of Raw's toughest women to earn her spot against Asuka, Emma then promised that she would force Asuka to get on her knees and thank her for starting the women's revolution.

 At No Mercy, Alexa Bliss defeated Bayley, Sasha Banks, Emma, and Nia Jax in a fatal five-way match to retain the Raw Women's Championship.
 Afterwards on Raw Talk, Bliss insulted Mickie James, calling her an "old lady".
 The following night on Raw, James challenged Bliss to repeat her comments, and, after Bliss insulted James again, attacked the champion.
 The following week, James received gifts, including adult diapers and a walker.
 Wanting to confront Bliss, James found the locker room guarded by Jax, who challenged James to a match.
 The match ended in Jax being disqualified after Bliss attacked James.
 General Manager Kurt Angle then booked Bliss to defend the Raw Women's Championship against James at TLC.
 On the October 9 episode, James said she would become a seven-time WWE women's champion and insulted Bliss' looks, to which Bliss responded with more remarks about James' age.
 James then chased after Bliss and attacked her, but Bliss escaped.
 The following week, James and Bayley teamed up to face Bliss and Emma where James pinned Bliss.